MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ## Evaluation dataset

-The evaluation for the 2nd edition of the challenge set can be downloaded from [this](https://data.cstr.ed.ac.uk/cogmhear/protected/avsec2_evalset.tar) link.
+The evaluation dataset of the 3rd edition of the challenge will be released in April/2024

+[//]: # (set can be downloaded from [this]&#40;https://data.cstr.ed.ac.uk/cogmhear/protected/avsec2_evalset.tar&#41; link.)

-To download it, use the credentials you received after registering for the challenge.
+[//]: # (To download it, use the credentials you received after registering for the challenge.)

-Hint: credentials are the same as the ones used to download the noise dataset and the metadata
+[//]: # (Hint: credentials are the same as the ones used to download the noise dataset and the metadata)

+## Listening test results of AVSEC1 and AVSEC2
+TBA in late Feb/2024

 ## Face landmarks train/dev sets